khan-ayanama/Course101-GIT/Notes/git-tut03.md

 When we initialize the git repository it automatically creates master branch.

-* Information about all the branhces in refs folderr>heads  of .git folder
+* Information about all the branches in refs folderr>heads  of .git folder

 ```git
     <!-- To see all the branches -->